uhlmanngroup/MorphoDynamicsPipe/README.md

 <img src="conda_envs_yaml/download_image.png" width="50%" alt="Download Image">

 and then unzip the folder.

 Either method will create a folder called MorphoDynamicsPipe.
 This is where you will perform your analysis.

 ## Data setup
-To run this for the first time, it is recommended to start with the exmaple data.
+To run this for the first time, it is recommended to start with the example data.
 An example dataset can be found in `MorphoDynamicsPipe/example/`.
-To run the example data, copy the folder `MorphoDynamicsPipe/example/1_data` to `MorphoDynamicsPipe/1_data`, including the the subfolders and files.
+To run the example data, copy the folder `MorphoDynamicsPipe/example/1_data` to `MorphoDynamicsPipe/1_data`, including the subfolders and files.

 To run on your own data, create a folder called `1_data` inside the main MorphoDynamicsPipe folder.
 Put data in the in the format